haaazelii/BENG183/Intro_to_HMMER.md

   <img src="hmmsearch_output.png" alt="hmmsearch_output" style="width:70%; height:auto;">
 </figure>

 *Figure 3.
 Example output of `hmmsearch`.
-Image source: HMMER User’s Guide.*
+Image source: HMMER User's Guide [4].*

 ### `hmmscan`: Domain Annotation

 `hmmscan` is a tool used to search protein sequences against a database of profile HMMs.
-It can identifies known domains present within the query sequences, which makes it an essential software for domain annotation.
+It can identify known domains present within the query sequences, which makes it an essential software for domain annotation.

 **Input** `hmmscan` requires two inputs.